Travel to the exotic destinations on Earth, and there’s always likely to be a friend or parent fretting about your health.

-Like we said before, there’s no point in lingering on what happens if you contract any of these.
+As we said before, there’s no point in lingering on what happens if you contract any of these.
 Just get the vaccine.

 Vaccinations Dependent on the Trip

 - Diphtheria – Mainly a risk in Africa and the Indian sub-continent.
-It’s common to receive a diphtheria and tetanus combined vaccination.
+It’s common to receive diphtheria and tetanus combined vaccination.

 - Hepatitis B – Not as big a risk as Hep A but still widespread across the world.
 To save money, try getting the combined Hepatitis A and B vaccine.

 - Japanese Encephalitis – Spread through mosquitoes that breed in the rice paddies of Asia.
-For a couple of weeks on Asia’s beaches it’s low risk.
+For a couple of weeks on Asia’s beaches, it’s low risk.
 However, it’s recommended if you’re traveling for extending periods in rural parts of Asia.

 - Yellow Fever – see below.

 Yellow Fever gets its own section because you don’t have a choice about getting the vaccine.
 Travel to most countries at risk of Yellow Fever, and you’ll need to present a certificate of your vaccination to immigration.
 This is commonly known as a yellow card.
 Furthermore, once you leave the country, you’ll need to present the yellow card to the next country’s immigration officials.